 Entries by Stephen David Hurley

-It’s awards season in Hollywood, and who doesn’t like watching their favorite star preen and gush over a golden trophy.
-But there’s someone missing from the lovefests at the Golden Globes and the Grammys.
-A forgotten woman.
-She didn’t get nominated for anything, but men and women are paying a lot of lip service to […]
+I loved the empowering acceptance speeches at the Oscars last night, and who doesn’t love watching their favorite star show off on the red carpet.
+But there was someone missing from the star-studded cast of hopefuls; A forgotten woman.
+She didn’t get nominated for anything, but men and women are paying a lot of lip […]